Robin Weiss: Research

-Career
+Personal life and death

-Before becoming professor at UCL, Weiss was director at The Institute of Cancer Research, London, from 1980 until 1989, after which he continued as director of research for a further nine years.
+Weiss was married in 1964 to Margaret D'Costa, originally from Singapore.
+They had two daughters, Helen and Rachel.
+Helen Weiss is an epidemiologist and Rachel Weiss is the founder of the Menopause Café movement.

-Until 2005, Weiss was editor-in-chief of the British Journal of Cancer.
-His successor, A. L. Harris, states that Weiss showed "clear vision in developing the British Journal of Cancer into [a] multidisciplinary journal with a focus on research that aims to deliver benefits to cancer patients."
+Weiss died from cancer on 27 February 2026, at the age of 86.

 Awards and recognition

 In 1977, Weiss was elected a member of the European Molecular Biology Organization.
-He became a Fellow of the Royal Society in 1997, and in 1999 he became an Honorary Fellow of the Royal College of Physicians.
+He was elected a Fellow of the Royal Society in 1997 and Fellow of the Academy of Medical Sciences in 1998.
+In 1999, he became an Honorary Fellow of the Royal College of Physicians.

 In November 2001, the Royal Netherlands Academy of Arts and Sciences awarded Weiss the M. W. Beijerinck Prize for Virology, noting especially his work on retroviruses.
 In the same year, he delivered the Leeuwenhoek Lecture.